Outburn-IL/fumifier/README.md

 `options`:
 - `navigator?: FhirStructureNavigator` – required only if FLASH FHIR features are used.
-- `recover?: boolean` – attempt AST recovery on syntax / resolution errors, collecting them instead of throwing.
+- `recover?: boolean` – attempt AST recovery on parse/resolution errors, collecting them as AST.errors instead of throwing.
+This is the recovery mode for parsing, not evaluation.
-- `verbose?: boolean` (reserved).
+- `astCache?: AstCacheInterface` – optional AST cache implementation for parsed expressions.
+Defaults to shared LRU cache.

 Compiled object methods:
 - `evaluate(input, bindings?, callback?) -> Promise<any>`